mmcgregor2021/CS180-Project04/README.md

 Compile and run the Control.java file in the command line interface of your choice.
 The text files (students.txt, teachers.txt, boards.txt, comments.txt, and counters.txt) will be generated during the first run.

 ## Project Submission
-Jainam Doshi-submitted report on Brightspace
+- Jainam Doshi: submitted report on Brightspace
-Grant McCord--submitted Vocareum workspace
+- Grant McCord: submitted Vocareum workspace

 ## Descriptions of classes
 ### Board